One World Under Doom: Reception

-Evan Valentine of ComicBook.com pointed that the idea of Doctor Doom having the title of Doctor Strange had been teased for some time before being properly used in this comic.
+Evan Valentine of ComicBook.com pointed that the idea of Doctor Doom having the title of Sorcerer Supreme had been teased for some time before being properly used in this comic.
 He praised that the comic raised the question among readers about whether Doom may not be actually in the right in the conflict.
-Valentine also praised that the Avengers did not had to fight him physically but also in front of public opinion, and that Doom (whose characterization includes a vast intellect) initially wins the resulting battle of wits.
+Valentine also praised that the Avengers did not have to fight him physically but also in front of public opinion, and that Doom (whose characterization includes a vast intellect) initially wins the resulting battle of wits.
 He also praised the bickering between Spider-Man and the Human Torch, and the absurdity of Doom riding a Tyrannosaurus version of himself.

 Rich Johnston of Bleeding Cool opined that while NYX (vol. 2) #9 is officially part of the X-Manhunt crossover event, it is also an unofficial part of a second event storyline as the issue "does more for One World Under Doom than any of the other crossovers so far".
 He highlighted that the issue showcases New York City with Doom as its regent.